-Meet two of LSE’s famous founders, Beatrice and Sidney Webb.
+Meet two of LSE’s famous founders, social reformers Beatrice and Sidney Webb.

 Blog editor Hayley Reed introduces Beatrice Webb (1858-1943), one of the four founders of the London School of Economics and Political Science.
 Born 22 January 1858, Beatrice Webb (nee Potter) became a leading social reformer, Fabian Society member, co-founder of LSE and prolific diarist.
 Her diaries are available at the LSE Digital Library.

 Beatrice’s accomplishments are a testament to her […]

 Ahead of the Beveridge 2.0 event Five LSE Giants’ Perspectives on Poverty, Professor Lucinda Platt explores LSE founder Beatrice Webb’s 1909 Minority Report on the Poor Law, Webb’s views on poor relief and potential influence on William Beveridge.
 Her report, for which Beveridge was a researcher, called for national and local appropriate coordinated provision for the poor and discussed healthcare, pensions and work.